trustbridge/intergov/docs/channel_api.rst

 A channel may have many nodes using it, but tens not 1000s.

 The current reference implementation at TODO assumes that the node operator is also the channel endpoint operator, therefore manual devops style auth configuration is fine (eg. subnet only networking/whitelisting IP addresses/API Gateway SIG4 certs etc...).

-Notes:

- - Posting to a channel is a broadcast mechanism; receivers need to determine if a message is meant for them or not
- - Sender authorisation is implemented by the channel
- - Sender verification is the responsibility of the receiver
- - Non-repudiation may be guaranteed by the channel medium

-Question: Is posting to a channel always broadcast?
-Or may some channel mediums deliver only to the intended recipient?
-And are the above statements all true?

 Channel Posting API